-The 2013 Orientation Student Peer Counselors welcome you to RIC!
+The 2014 Orientation Student Peer Counselors Welcome You to RIC!

 The Office of Academic Support & Information Services (OASIS) organizes and coordinates new student orientation.
 OASIS also provides a number of other academic support and advising services.
 These include the Academic Advisement Information Center, Academic Development Center, Mathematics Learning Center, National Student Exchange Program, Tutorial Services, and the Writing Center.

 Hobbies: Sports, hair and nail design, drawing

 Favorite Movies/TV Shows: "Billy Madison", "Matilda", "Mrs. Doubtfire" and "Chopped" on Food Network

 Advice to Freshmen: Although entering college may seem intimidating, it is a fresh start to a new chapter in your life!
 Make the most of it and leave room for your own opinions.
 Your positive attitude and individual experiences are what shape your entire higher educational journey, not only academically, but in all aspects.
 Now is the time to break out of your shell, meet new people, and most importantly, don't forget to have fun!

 Life / Employment after RIC: Opening a nonprofit teen center in an underpriviledged community

 What I like best about RIC: RIC isn't overwhelmingly large and still manages to provide students with countless opportunities to become involved and meet new people no matter what your interests are

 How I knew RIC was right for me: RIC is well known for their education programs, which was my initial plan, but now has introduced a brand new Youth Development major and has been the perfect change for me.

 Clubs/Organizations: English Educators Network, Ballroom Dance, Anchor Newspaper